sidagarwal04/genai-workshops-apac/workshop/docs/lab6/using-docker-compose.md

 ![Image15](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/v8hs4fipvmvxerdp1e6z.png)

-In order to test drive, I uploaded my latest resume and asked a quick question.
+In order to test the app, one of us (Ajeet) has uploaded his latest resume and asked a quick question.
 It responded back with the right answer.
 Amazing !!